-- Be present, either in person or through video conferencing software for all testimony;
+- a.
+Be present, either in person or through video conferencing software for all testimony;

-- Call witnesses;
+- b.
+Call witnesses;

-- Question witnesses;
+- c.
+Question witnesses;

-- Testify on his or her own behalf;
+- d.
+Testify on his or her own behalf;

-- Enter into the record statements bearing on the matter under consideration.
+- e.
+Enter into the record statements bearing on the matter under consideration.

-Honor Court Procedure
+Honor Court Proceedings

-The Honor Court Chair will introduce the case, calling first on the individual making the charge, then on the student charged with the violation.
-The court members may question all parties who may decline to answer any or all questions.
+- The Honor Court Chair will introduce the case, calling first on the faculty alleging academic misconduct, then on charged party or parties.
+The court members may question all parties who have the right to decline to answer any or all questions.
 After both sides have presented their cases and all testimony has been given, the court will deliberate the case.
 All other participants will be requested to leave.
 The court will reach a decision by a majority vote.
-Should a tie vote occur, it will be considered as favoring the student charged.
-If the decision is unfavorable to the student, the court will recommend sanctions according to the regulations below.

-Once the court has reached a decision and recommended sanctions (if necessary), the student will be informed both in person (immediately after the decision) and in writing.
-The results of the hearing will be forwarded to the EVCAA.

-The Chair of the Honor Court must make a recording of all judicial hearings.
+Should a tie vote occur, it will be considered in favor of the charged student(s) or student organization(s).
+If the decision renders the charged party or parties to be found responsible for academic misconduct, the court will recommend sanctions according to the regulations below. - 2.
+Once the court has reached a decision and recommended sanctions (if necessary), the charged party or parties will be informed both in person (immediately after the decision) and in writing.
+The results of the hearing will be forwarded to the EVCAA. - 3.
+The Honor Court Chair must make an audio recording of all judicial hearings.
 The charged party or parties and their advisor shall have the right, upon request, to listen to the recording in the presence of a staff member of the Office of the EVCAA.
-The charged student may request a duplicate copy of the recording at his/her own expense within a period of six months from the date of the hearing.

-After the hearing, the EVCAA shall be responsible for forwarding the written decision of the University Honor Court to the charged party or parties.
-The letter from the Honor Court shall consist of a statement of charges; findings of the hearing authority and the rationale for the findings; sanction(s) and the rationale for the sanction(s); and a statement regarding the right to appeal and the appeal procedures.
+The charged student may request a duplicate copy of the recording at his/her own expense within a period of six months from the date of the hearing. - 4.
+After the hearing, the EVCAA shall be responsible for forwarding the written decision of the University Honor Court to the responsible party or parties.
+The letter from the Honor Court shall consist of a statement of charges; findings of the hearing authority and the rationale for the findings; sanction(s) and the rationale for the sanction(s); and a statement regarding the right to appeal and the appeal procedures. - 5.
 All statements, information, or comments given during hearings will be held in strictest confidence by members of the USCB faculty, staff and witnesses before, during and after deliberation.
-Only duly authorized persons or faculty and staff with an educational need to know will be informed of the proceedings and outcome.
+Only duly authorized persons or faculty and staff with an educational "need to know" will be informed of the proceedings and outcome.

-SANCTIONS AND PENALTIES
+Sanctions and Penalties